Best Golf Balls for Mid Handicappers in 2023

 kirkland-signature golf ball

 There is nothing to dislike about Kirkland Signatures.
-You can pick them up for next to nothing and play a golf ball that actually performs and have a decent urethane cover.
+You can pick them up for an excellent price, and play a golf ball that performs like a Tour ball with a high quality urethane cover.

 I know because I bought 24 of these in the USA and played with them at Pebble Beach, Spanish Bay, everywhere.

-The Kirkland Signatures are balls that fly far, and do hold greens.
+The Kirkland Signatures are balls that fly far, and do hold greens because of their soft, high-spin urethane cover.
 They spin but not in a way that makes the ball rip so far back that you can't control it.
+It stops right near your pitch mark.

 It will be a big difference for you if you move from a surlyn ball to the urethane of the Kirklands.
-I found there was actually a GAIN in yardage with the Kirklands and the balls sit down where they pitch.
+I found that I GAINED yardage with the Kirklands and the balls sit down where they pitch.
 That's at a pretty high swing speed, so you may experience slightly less 'rip' with these balls.

-Even hitting the ball with wedges that have a rough face, these balls hold up very well compared to even premium urethane balls.
-You can go a full 18 holes with this ball and just keep using it.
+Even hitting the ball with wedges that have a rough face, these balls hold up very well compared to more 'premium' urethane balls.
+You can go a full 18 holes with this ball and just keep using it for another 9-18 holes.

-This is a great golf ball for mid handicappers because it's high quality, urethane covered but it's at a price where you don't feel upset about losing one and reloading.
-It's very different when you're paying $4-$5 for a premium ball.
+This is a great golf ball for mid handicappers because it's high quality, urethane covered but it's at a price that won't upset you if you lose a few.

 That cannot be overstated.
-The feeling of freedom when you don't fear losing a golf ball is huge.
+The feeling of freedom when you don't fear losing a golf ball is huge and the Kirkland Signatures give you that freedom.
 When you don't care about losing balls, ironically, you lose less.
 The Kirklands are the gateway to that feeling.

 That's what makes the Kirklands so special.
 I played a 73 and a 71 at Pebble Beach and used Kirkland.
 You can enjoy that freedom too.
 Check out the video on my channel.